United States Army Futures Command

 The United States Army Futures Command (AFC) was a United States Army command that ran modernization projects.
 It was headquartered in Austin, Texas.

 The AFC began initial operations on 1 July 2018.
 It was created as a peer of Forces Command (FORSCOM), Training and Doctrine Command (TRADOC), and Army Materiel Command (AMC).
 While the other commands focus on readiness to "fight tonight", AFC aimed to improve future readiness for competition with near-peers.
 The AFC commander functioned as the Army's chief modernization investment officer.
 It was supported by the United States Army Reserve Innovation Command (75th Innovation Command).

-On October 2nd, 2025, Army officials inactivated Army Futures Command and activated U.S. Army Transformation and Training Command (T2COM).
+On October 2nd, 2025, Army officials inactivated the Army Futures Command and activated the U.S. Army Transformation and Training Command (T2COM).
 This effectively merged AFC with Training and Doctrine Command.
 The Army will retain AFC's headquarters to serve as the new headquarters for T2COM.

 History

 2018

 Between 1995 and 2009, the Army spent $32 billion on programs such as the Future Combat System that were later cancelled with no harvestable content.
 As of 2021, the Army had not fielded a new combat system in decades.

 Army Futures Command was established in 2018 by Army Secretary Mark Esper to improve Army acquisition by creating better requirements and reducing the time to develop a system to meet them.
 Leaders who helped form the command include General Mark Milley, then Army Chief of Staff, and Under Secretary of the Army Ryan McCarthy.
 Its first commander was General John Murray, formerly the Army's G-8.

 Over his tenure as Army Secretary, Esper led a process known as "night court", working with other top service officials, to free up and shift billions of dollars into modernization programs and based the new command in Austin, Texas, an area known for its innovative, technology-focused workforce.
 The Army gave the command's chief and the leaders of new groups, dubbed "§ cross-functional teams", the authority to manage requirements and the leeway to direct dollars.

 At its founding, Futures Command was focused on six priorities: Long-range precision fires, Next Generation Combat Vehicle, Future Vertical Lift platforms, a mobile & expeditionary Army network, air and missile defense capabilities, and soldier lethality.

 Murray announced plans to stand up an Army Applications Lab to accelerate acquisition and deployment of materiel to the soldiers, including by using artificial intelligence (AI).

 Murray also said he would hire a chief technology officer for AFC.

 A fundamental strategy was formulated, involving simultaneous integrated operations across domains.
 This strategy involves pushing adversaries to standoff, (Note:

 In standoff, adversaries attempt to project protected areas against each other.
 Within these protected areas, friends are deemed safe, but foes who attempt penetration are endangered by the capabilities of the allies arrayed against them.
 Outside these protected areas, adversaries compete for control, by projecting their power.